iomallach/chad/Readme.md

 - Allow capitalized letters [DONE]
 - Fix Connection reset by peer after read_message
 - Decompose Message into Headers and embed Headers into Message.
 Rename message field to be body instead
+- Put chat into a frame (draw indents around using some background color)

 ## Features
 - Authorization